Budget vs Actuals Template: How to Effectively Manage a Budget in Microsoft Excel

 This sheet is formatted as a table and is downloaded from an ERP system.

-The budget numbers are recorded in a cross-table style, so it is easy entering data as months go by.
+The budget numbers are recorded in a cross-table style, so it is easy to enter data as months go by.
 The user records the budget numbers at a higher level.

-The Chart of Accounts shows all the accounts that can be used at an Actual level and the accompanying level to be used in the Budget.
+The Chart of Accounts shows all the accounts that can be used at an Actual level and the accompanying level for use in the Budget.

 In order to create a dynamic report, we need to go through the following 7 steps: